Friends, Now

 Short message from “Now”

 I can hear the collective groans thinking that this will be yet another post about my childhood.
 I will give it a rest for a while.
-Truly this is not easy to re-hash events from my youth again.
+Truly, it is not easy to rehash events from my youth.
 At least you can skip the entries that are of no interest.
-I have to relive not only what is in the post, but the other weird memories or just feelings associated with that time.
-The majority of the “Then” posts were originally written more than ten years ago and I have tried not to re-read any of that since then.
+I have to relive not only what is in the post, but also the other weird memories or just feelings associated with that time.
+The majority of the “Then” posts were originally written more than ten years ago, and I have tried not to re-read any of that since then.
 Putting them on this blog requires re-reading and editing.
-It really is easier to read this than to do the editing to put the entries into this format.
+It really is easier to read this than to edit the entries to put them into this format.

 Why is this hard right now?
 Well, there is just too much going on in my real life.
 I find I do not have the room in my head for the thoughts that relieving my past has conjured.
 Memory is the key.
 I know what all these memories did to me the first time I wrote this stuff down.
 Some of the memories were good.
 Some were unpleasant but necessary for the person I became later (in the now).
 I fear I may find a door that I would rather not open right now.
 I will get back to it when I can better sort out what matters and what I can skip.

 At some point, I had to go to school.
-It seems I remember watching my brother and sister getting ready for school in the past, so it was just accepted that this was the next stage of my life.
+I seem to remember watching my brother and sister get ready for school in the past, so it was just accepted that this was the next stage of my life.
 I walked with them.
-They walked me to the door of my area which was separated from the rest of the school, and they went on.
+They walked me to the door of my area, which was separated from the rest of the school, and they went on.
 I went in.
 I do not remember a lot about what we did.
-I remember show and tell, but I do not remember ever showing or telling anything.
-It would have been a bit boring for them I think to tell them I was related to kings, and Mayflower passengers, but I would have if I had known.
+I remember show-and-tell, but I do not remember ever showing or telling anything.
+It would have been a bit boring for them, I think, to tell them I was related to kings and Mayflower passengers, but I would have if I had known.
 I remember playing with the other kids using what the teachers of that time thought were the things kids needed to help them learn to associate with others.
 I remember playing outside, and the chain-link fence separating us from the big kids.
-I remember sitting against a wall in the sun, and eating my snack, usually pieces of apple my mom had cut up for me, surrounded by the others, all with whatever their moms thought was best for their snack-time.
+I remember sitting against a wall in the sun, eating my snack, usually pieces of apple my mom had cut up for me, surrounded by the others, all with whatever their moms thought was best for their snack time.
 The apple pieces would be discolored a bit with age, but they were still good.
 There was a sewage treatment facility near enough that when the wind blew just hard enough, it would blow soap suds into the playground, like soft white tumbleweeds.
 I remember the air force base still being visible, but at a slightly different angle than from home.
 And at times, you could see the Nike missiles.

-I guess for those under a certain age that must not make a lot of sense.
-Anyone born after the mid to late ’60s only would be familiar with Nikes being the shoes they wear or want to wear.
-These were the kind of Nikes that used to be a part of our defense system- at least during the cold war.
-As I grew older, I realized we were literally surrounded by these sites in the Bay Area at that time.
+I guess for those under a certain age, that must not make a lot of sense.
+Anyone born after the mid to late 1960s would only be familiar with Nikes being the shoes they wear or want to wear.
+These were the kind of Nikes that used to be a part of our defense system- at least during the Cold War.
+As I grew older, I realized we were literally surrounded by these sites in the Bay Area.
 We could see one from my kindergarten playground, which must have been to the north near Hamilton Field.
 There is another one south of there, up on the hill between Santa Venetia and San Rafael.
 These bases were everywhere.
 I do remember seeing the missiles being raised for testing, or maybe they were just replacing older ones with the next new model that went further or did whatever they did a bit better.
-When we moved again as I was starting the first grade, the school I was in was adjacent to the main freeway in the area.
+When we moved again, as I was starting first grade, the school I attended was adjacent to the main freeway.
 More Nikes.
 This time, on flatbed trucks being hauled to the bases so other kids could watch them being raised or lowered.
 Thankfully, I never saw one fired off for any reason, although when I was old enough to know what they were but too young to appreciate the purpose, I wanted to see one go off.

 Back in kindergarten, I began to learn about life in new ways.
 It was not all fluffy white suds blowing into the schoolyard, or eating apples at snack time.
-There was serious stuff going on; like rest time.
+There was serious stuff going on, like rest time.
 How weird is that?
 To be expected to rest lying on a mat, or with your head down on a table.
-This is not the first time I had to do what I was told without knowing why, and it would not be the last.
-But, rest periods certainly did not last much beyond the first couple of years of schooling.
+This is not the first time I had to do what I was told without knowing why, and it will not be the last.
+But rest periods certainly did not last much beyond the first couple of years of schooling.
 I seem to remember being way past daily nap times at that point.
-Nowadays, it would be something I might see the value in doing.
+Nowadays, I might see the value in doing it.
 Then, not so much.

 I played house.
 I am not sure how often.
-But it is in there someplace that I did it.
+But it is in there somewhere that I did it.
 This was complete with the fake miniature house.
 “I’ll be the mommy, you be the daddy.”
-How that came out I can only wonder.
+How that came out, I can only wonder.
 That memory is not there.
-Hopefully I would not have been emulating my father in any detailed way, or they would have thrown me out of school.
-Probably, I just stood there and did what the mommy told me to do, and wondered if going to school would always be so weird.
+Hopefully, I would not have been emulating my father in any detailed way, or they would have thrown me out of school.
+Probably, I just stood there and did whatever the girl pretending to be the mommy told me to do, and wondered if going to school would always be so weird.

 Early memories and clever hints of future events

-My mom did not drive, so she had to walk to the grocery store, and carry back the bags of groceries.
-Since I was the youngest, and not in school yet, she brought me along.
+My mom did not drive, so she had to walk to the grocery store and carry the groceries back.
+Since I was the youngest and not in school yet, she brought me along.
 I rode in a wagon alone on the way over.
-On the way back, I had the company of a bag or two of groceries.
+On the way back, I had a bag or two of groceries with me.
 I thought of the wagon as being for me, but I think it was more for her.
 At the time, I was happy just rolling along.
 I remember there was a pickle barrel in the store.
 I thought it must be full of pickles.
 Later, I was disappointed to find out that only a small part of it actually held any pickles.
 Not that I liked pickles, but I liked the idea of the pickle barrel being full of them.
-The store also had a butcher that cut the meat for you and ground the beef for hamburgers right while you watched.
+The store also had a butcher who cut the meat for you and ground the beef for hamburgers right in front of you.
 I remember seeing all this.
 At the time, it all seemed just the way it should be.

 I remember a birthday at this house and a Christmas.
 The birthday is very vague.
-I got model race car that my father had to put together.
+I got a model race car that my father had to put together.
 That was always fun.
 He did not have much patience for things that required instructions.
-Christmas became famous as the one where we almost caught Santa in a Santa trap.
+Christmas became famous for the year we almost caught Santa in a Santa trap.
 The trap looked like a typical bear trap, but it was made of plastic.
 We set it into the fire grate in our fireplace, where Santa would be sure to step when he came down the chimney.
 In the morning, we went out to see the gifts, and there was a note from Santa scolding us for almost catching him.
-We knew it had to be real because there was a ripped scrap of red material caught in the jaws of the trap.
+We knew it had to be real because a ripped scrap of red material was found in the trap’s jaws.
 He must not have been too mad since he left us presents anyway.
 Not that I remember what that consisted of at this point.
-My parents could be creative, and fun once in a while.
+My parents could be creative and fun once in a while.
 They just did not always know how to show that side of themselves to us.

-Much later on, before their divorce, but after mine, they were living back in Utah.
-For some reason, they got the idea in their heads that we all would be coming out to see them for Christmas.
+Much later, before their divorce but after mine, they were living back in Utah.
+For some reason, they got the idea that we all would be coming out to see them for Christmas.
 They decorated the house like they used to, for our upcoming visit.
 They even got out some of our old childhood toys they were saving for their grandchildren and wrapped them to put under the tree.
 The problem is that none of us knew this was going on.
 I think my brother and sister were at least financially able to have made the trip if they had planned to, and could get the time off.
-I had the time off because I was not employed at the time, but I had no way to get there.
+I had the time off because I was not employed, but I had no way to get there.
 No money to do a bus or train, and no car in condition to make the trip.
-Thinking about them going to the trouble of decorating for this visit they assumed at least one of us would make, is a bit sad.
-But, that is how things went sometimes.
-All of those toys they had saved and carted around had been intended for their grandchildren.
-All of that was eventually either given to others or lost later on along with the home movies and a substantial collection of slides and other pictures of all of us growing up.
-All of it was gone; so much for boring my future kids with old pictures of daddy growing up.
-Not that I have kids, but if I did . . .
-As a result of this I do not have much from this part of my life to show anyone who is now important to me.
+Thinking about them going to the trouble of decorating for this visit, they assumed at least one of us would make it, is a bit sad.
+But that is how things went sometimes.
+All those toys they had saved and carted around were intended for their grandchildren.
+All of that was eventually given to others or lost later, along with the home movies and a substantial collection of slides and other pictures of all of us growing up.
+All of it was gone; so much for boring my future kids with old images of daddy growing up.
+Not that I have kids, but if I did… As a result, I do not have much from this part of my life to show anyone who is now important to me.

 A job not wanted, revisited- Part two